WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings/examples.md

 } invaders_data;
 ```

 Here we have simple plain-old-data (POD) types, but also containers, and even containers of structs.
-In fact, RmlUi can handle all of this no matter how deep you want to nest this.
-However, we need to tell RmlUi how to handle the various types.
+In fact, APUI can handle all of this no matter how deep you want to nest this.
+However, we need to tell APUI how to handle the various types.
 For this, we need to register types before we can bind them.

-There are three main data variable types supported in RmlUi:
+There are three main data variable types supported in APUI:

 1. `Scalar`.
 A single value which can be read from and usually written to (but not necessarily).
 2. `Array`.
 A container which we can index into.
 The underlying type can be any data variable type.
 3. `Struct`.
 A collection of named members.
 Members can be any data variable type.

-Arithmetic types (eg. `int`, `float`), as well as `Rml::String` are supported without the need to register them.
+Arithmetic types (eg. `int`, `float`), as well as `apui::String` are supported without the need to register them.
 Other types need to be registered first.
 The following C++ code demonstrates how to register the types for the above data, and bind the variables.

 ```cpp
 bool SetupDataBinding(Context* context, DataModelHandle& invaders_model)